 Insomnia or restless sleep.
 Those who are depressed might have an inability to fall asleep, or they wake up frequently.

 Low energy.
-An individual with depression doesn’t feel rested after a sleep.
+An individual with depression doesn’t feel rested after sleep.
 That causes them to feel sluggish the next day.
 Depression also leads to inflammation in different areas of the body.
 That is connected then to fatigue.
 And this impacts an individual’s focus and motivation.
-Low libido is part of this – loss of interest in pleasurable activities because of a lack of energy or low self esteem.
+Low libido is part of this – loss of interest in pleasurable activities because of a lack of energy or low self-esteem.
+Sometimes, this can have an impact on your relationship.
+Learn more about couples counselling here.

 Aching muscles and joints.
 Your body is storing stress.
 People with depression have been found to have lower serotonin levels.
 Serotonin is the key hormone that stabilizes our moods, feelings, happiness, appetite, well-being, and that in turn impacts our entire body physically.